omarnasser72/Booking-Web-Application/README.md

 <p><strong>getUserReservations</strong> api takse user's id from params and search for all user's reservations using user's id and return all if exist otherwise reservation not found</p>
 <h3>Authentication Controller</h3>
-<strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong><p><strong>signup</strong> api takes user object and check if the username, email, phone already exists in database if not we save new user in and hash password before saving it in database using bycrypt then using node mailer we send mail to the user's email informing him that he has registered on our webapp</p>
+<strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong><p><strong>signup</strong> api takes user object and check if the username, email, phone already exists in database if not we save a new user in database and hash password before saving it in database using bycrypt and add a new pending user in database if it'sn't exists already then using node mailer we send mail to the user's email informing him that he has registered on our webapp</p>
 <strong>login</strong> api takes credentials for logging in represented in (username, password ) and search for user using username in database if exists it signs new token and extracts password, is Admin and return other information in the user object</p>
 <p><strong>logout</strong> api it resets access Token to empty</p>
 <p><strong>forgetPwd</strong>takes email of user and generate random password using generateRandomPwd function and set user's password to this random password and send this password to user's email</p>
+<p><strong>resetPwd</strong>takes email of user and checks if exists then we sent a mail to this email which takes user to resetPwd page where he creates new password otherwise we return an error message that user isn't exist</p>
+<p><strong>getPendingUser</strong>return pendingUser using userId if exists</p>
+<p><strong>verifyUser</strong>this api takes user's email and delete it from pendingUser document</p>
+<p><strong>getUserInfo</strong>this api takes token and return user id if token matched using jwt.</p>
 <h3>Hotel Controller</h3>
 <strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong>
-<p><strong>createHotel</strong> api takes hotel object and check if it's name doesn't exist it saves it on database</p>
+<p><strong>createHotel</strong> api takes hotel object and check if it's name doesn't exist it saves it on database.</p>
-<p><strong>updateHotel</strong> api takes updated data and retrieve previous state of the hotel then calculates new rate value after that it checks if the new name in updated data doesn't exist it update the hotel with the new data and saves it in database</p>
+<p><strong>updateHotel</strong> api takes updated data and retrieve previous state of the hotel then calculates new rate value after that it checks if the new name in updated data doesn't exist it update the hotel with the new data and saves it in database.</p>
 <p><strong>deleteHotel</strong>
-api takes hotel's id of hotel has rooms it iterate over it and delete each room using deleteRoomForHotel function this function delete the room and pull it from hotel doc in database and delete all reservations that related to it if exists and search if exists in database it deletes it</p>
+api takes hotel's id of hotel has rooms it iterate over it and delete each room using deleteRoomForHotel function this function delete the room and pull it from hotel doc in database and delete all reservations that related to it if exists and search if exists in database it deletes it.</p>
-<p><strong>getHotel</strong> api return the hotel if exists using hotelId</p>
+<p><strong>getHotel</strong> api return the hotel if exists using hotelId.</p>
-<p><strong>getAllHotels</strong> api get all hotels in database and return at max the max Limit sent by the user in frontend</p>
+<p><strong>getAllHotels</strong> api get all hotels in database and return at max the max Limit sent by the user in frontend.</p>
-<p><strong>getHotels</strong> api takes max, min, city to search for all hotels that their names begin with city send by the user (not just the equal to it), have cheapestPrice that falls between min and max and returns them</p>
+<p><strong>getHotels</strong> api takes max, min, city to search for all hotels that their names begin with city send by the user (not just the equal to it), have cheapestPrice that falls between min and max and returns them.</p>
-<p><strong>countByCity</strong> api takes city attribute and return the no of all hotels that exist in that city</p>
+<p><strong>countByCity</strong> api takes city attribute and return the no of all hotels that exist in that city.</p>
 <p><strong>countByType</strong> api return the number of hotels, apartments, resorts, villas and cabins </p>
-<p><strong>getHotelRooms</strong> api takes hotelId and returns all returns all types of rooms exist in this hotels</p>
+<p><strong>getHotelRooms</strong> api takes hotelId and returns all returns all types of rooms exist in this hotels.</p>
 <h3>Hotel Rate Controller</h3>
 <p><strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong></p>
-<p><strong>createRate</strong> api takes userId, hotelId, rating and create rate object and check if this user rated this hotel before if so we update it's value with the new rate sent if not we save new one in database then we get all rates of this hotel and iterate on them to set the new accumulative rate of the hotel and and update the rate in the hotel model in the database</p>
+<p><strong>createRate</strong> api takes userId, hotelId, rating and create rate object and check if this user rated this hotel before if so we update it's value with the new rate sent if not we save new one in database then we get all rates of this hotel and iterate on them to set the new accumulative rate of the hotel and and update the rate in the hotel model in the database.</p>
-<p><strong>updateRate</strong> api takes hotelRate obj and updates in the database </p>
+<p><strong>updateRate</strong> api takes hotelRate obj and updates in the database.</p>
-<p><strong>getRate</strong> api return the hotelRate using hotelRateId if exists</p>
+<p><strong>getRate</strong> api return the hotelRate using hotelRateId if exists.</p>
 <p><strong>getAllRates</strong> api return all hotel Rates from database</p>
-<p><strong>deleteRate</strong> api deletes rate using rateId if exists</p>
+<p><strong>deleteRate</strong> api deletes rate using rateId if exists.</p>
 <h3>Room Controller</h3>
 <p><strong>***To be clear that if any step isn't successfully executed we use next helper function to sent error this error is handled by errorhandler function in index.js ***</strong></p>
 <p><strong>createRoom</strong>